IBM-Bluemix-Docs/va/va_index.md

     </tr>
     <tr>
     <td><code>ClusterID</code></td>
-    <td>Replace with the Kubernetes cluster that you want to install the container scanner in.
+    <td>Replace with the Kubernetes cluster that you want to install the Container Scanner in.
 To list cluster IDs, run <code>ibmcloud ks clusters</code>. <br> **Tip**: Use the ID of the cluster, not the name.
     </td>
     </tr>
     <tr>